 What Is a Holdover Tenant?

-A holdover tenant is a lessee that chooses to stay on a rental property after their lease agreement has come to an end.
-This can happen whether you rent out your home in the short or long term.
+A holdover tenant is a lessee that chooses to stay on a rental property after their original lease agreement expires.
+This can happen whether you rent out your rental property in the short or long term.

-The biggest issue with holdover tenants is that they are legally allowed to continue occupying your property for as long as you continue to accept rent payments from them.
+The biggest issue with holdover tenants is that they are legally allowed to continue occupying a rental property for as long as the property owner or landlord accepts rent payments from them even after the lease term.

 Top Risks of a Holdover Tenant